neondatabase/neon/docs/rfcs/027-pageserver-disaster-recovery.md

 # Name

-Created on: 2023-08-24
+Created on: 2023-09-08
 Author: Arpad Müller

 ## Summary

-Enable the pageserver to recover from data corruption disasters by implementing a feature to re-apply historic WAL records in parallel to the already occurring WAL replay.
+Enable the pageserver to recover from data corruption events by implementing a feature to re-apply historic WAL records in parallel to the already occurring WAL replay.